NathanStrutz/SheepComputerFundamentalsClass/computer.md

 ---

-I shouldn't have to specify since all computers have shipped with a web browser since 1999, but please make sure they have a web browser that you like, such as Firefox or Chrome.
+Please make sure they have a web browser that you like, such as Firefox or Chrome.

 ---

 Throughout the year, we will install programs on this computer.
-You can get a glimpse of them in the [syllabus](syllabus).
-There won't be many, and we will prefer online tools.
+You may get a glimpse of them in the [syllabus](syllabus).
+Please make sure your student has the necessary permissions on the laptop to install programs.

 ## What Online Accounts Will Be Made?